terraform-ibm-modules/terraform-ibm-powervs-infrastructure/examples/basic/README.md

 | <a name="output_powervs_zone"></a> [powervs\_zone](#output\_powervs\_zone) | Zone where PowerVS infrastructure is created. |
 | <a name="output_proxy_host_or_ip_port"></a> [proxy\_host\_or\_ip\_port](#output\_proxy\_host\_or\_ip\_port) | Proxy host for created PowerVS infrastructure. |
 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

-## Note

-For all optional fields, default values (Eg: `null`) are given in variable.tf file.
-User can configure the same by overwriting with appropriate values.